willshpt/ME433.Kitchen/recipes/instant_ramen.md

 2. Heat the water until boiling using medium or high heat
 3. Add the seasoning powder or soup base
 4. Add any other dried vegetables
-5. Stir
+5. Stir using utensil of choice (or fingers, if you're a rebel)
 6. Gently put the noodles into the pot to avoid splashes
-7. Cook the noodles for 3-5 minutes until softened
+7. Cook the noodles for 3-5 minutes until softened, stirring occasionally
 8. Remove from heat

+Note that the noodles can be added before seasoning, if desired